loculus-project/loculus/backend/README.md

 We use Flyway, so that the service can provision an empty/existing DB without any manual steps in between.
 On startup scripts in `src/main/resources/db/migration` are executed in order, i.e. `V1__*.sql` before `V2__*.sql` if they didn't run before, so that the DB is always up-to-date.
 (For more info on the naming convention, see [this](https://www.red-gate.com/blog/database-devops/flyway-naming-patterns-matter) blog post.)

-Note: When using a postgresql development platform (e.g. pgAdmin) the hostname is 127.0.0.1 and not localhost - this is defined in the `deploy.py` file.
+Note: When using a PostgreSQL development platform (e.g. pgAdmin) the hostname is 127.0.0.1 and not localhost - this is defined in the `deploy.py` file.

 Note that we also use flyway in the ena-submission pod to create an additional schema in the database, ena-submission.
 This schema is not added here.